AMB West Philanthropies

 The Arthur M. Blank Family Foundation

 AMB West Philanthropies is an affiliate of The Arthur M. Blank Family Foundation based out of Atlanta, Georgia.
 Formed in 1995, The Arthur M. Blank Family Foundation promotes innovative solutions to transform the lives of youth and their families, seeking results that move communities beyond what seems possible today.
 The foundation invests in education, parks and greenspace, youth development, community redevelopment, and the arts, and leads giving programs for each of the Blank Family of Businesses, including the Atlanta Falcons, Atlanta United, Mercedes-Benz Stadium, PGA Tour Superstore, and AMB West.
 Mr. Blank, chairman of the foundation, co-founded the Home Depot, the world’s largest home improvement retailer, in 1978 and retired from the company as co-chairman in 2001.
-Through the foundation and his family’s personal giving, Mr. Blank has granted nearly $560 million to various charitable organizations.
+Through the foundation and his family’s personal giving, Mr. Blank has granted more than $800 million to various charitable organizations.